Jared Lorenzen: Northern Kentucky River Monsters

 In 2011, Lorenzen returned to professional football, this time working as the general manager of the Northern Kentucky River Monsters of the Ultimate Indoor Football League.
 Still wanting to compete on the field, Lorenzen resigned as GM to become the team's starting quarterback.
 Lorenzen had a highly successful season, throwing for 81 touchdowns and winning the league's MVP award.

 After gaining some positive press for his return to football, Lorenzen was named commissioner of the league after the 2011 season.

 Owensboro Rage

 Still wanting to play, Lorenzen quit the UIFL's top job and signed with the Owensboro Rage of the Continental Indoor Football League partway through the 2013 season.
 The Rage folded two weeks prior to the end of the season due to lack of funds.

 Return to the River Monsters

 Lorenzen returned to the River Monsters, by this point a member of the Continental Indoor Football League, on December 17, 2013.
-In Lorenzen's first game of the season, Lorenzen showed that he still had plenty of skill, side-stepping defenders.
+In his first game of the season, he showed that he still had plenty of skill, side-stepping defenders.
 Lorenzen's play was filmed and the videos ended up all over the internet, overshadowing the River Monsters' 36–20 victory over the Bluegrass Warhorses.
 The following week, however, Lorenzen broke his tibia in a 42–30 loss to the Erie Explosion, ending his pro playing career.